Evolution of networks with multiple junctions: Integral estimates

-\begin{prop} For every $M>0$ there exists a time $T_M\in (0,T)$, depending only on the {\em structure} of the network and on the constants $C_0$ and $C_1$ in assumption~\eqref{endsmooth}, such that if the square of the $L^2$ norm of the curvature and the inverses of the lengths of the curves of $\SS_0$ are bounded by $M$, then the square of the $L^2$ norm of $k$ and the inverses of the lengths of the curves of $\SS_t$ are smaller than $2(n+1)M+1$, for every time $t\in[0,T_M]$. \end{prop}
+\begin{prop} For every $M>0$ there exists a time $T_M\in (0,T)$, depending only on the {\em structure} of the network and the constants $C_0$ and $C_1$ in assumption~\eqref{endsmooth}, such that if the square of the $L^2$ norm of the curvature and the inverses of the lengths of the curves of $\SS_0$ are bounded by $M$, then the square of the $L^2$ norm of $k$ and the inverses of the lengths of the curves of $\SS_t$ are smaller than $2(n+1)M+1$, for every time $t\in[0,T_M]$. \end{prop} \begin{proof} The evolution equations for the lengths of the $n$ curves are given by